-Life in the country with a pet and a toddler just doesn't work without a vacuum!
-Here's why the Eureka Powerline is the best one I've had.
+For Jayme, life in the country with a pet and toddler doesn't work without a vacuum.
+She writes to inform why Eureka Power is the best.

 Six months ago, I murdered my old vacuum.
 It was the third time in two years.
 Two Bissels and a Dirt Devil had been in and out so fast I hardly got to know them.
 What I did know was that I couldn't keep a house clean with a toddler and a cat without a vacuum cleaner.
 We also live in the country, which means the outdoors comes inside.

 I had never used a Eureka vacuum before, so I didn't even consider buying one.
 I had intended to upgrade to a slightly better Bissel.
 I didn't want to overspend on something that might not last until Christmas.
 What essentially attracted me to a Eureka vacuum, however, was the bagless canister.

 The Bissel vacuum had a bad tendency to blow the bags off the connector, or the bags would explode even when they weren't full.

 The bags on my Dirt Devil were very difficult to replace.
 It took a 55-mile trip to find a store that carried the correct bag for my model, and then the belts had to be ordered online.

 I was definitely ready to try something different.

 How I Chose My New Vacuum